laurens777/greekMFA/README.md

 This script will create a TextGrid file containing one tier for use with the Montreal Forced Aligner.

+- posTag.py

+This script uses the Spacy library to do part of speech tagging on the sentence tier and align the morphological tags with the word tier.

 - punctFix.py

 This file contains various data-cleaning commands.
 This file can be edited to further clean TextGrid files.